hazadus/node-messenger/README.md

   - VSCode Extensions
     - GraphQL: Syntax Highlighting (by GraphQL Foundation)
     - GraphQL: Language Feature Support (by GraphQL Foundation)
+  - [typescript](https://www.npmjs.com/package/typescript): TypeScript is a language for application-scale JavaScript.
+TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.
+  - [ts-node](https://www.npmjs.com/package/ts-node): TypeScript execution and REPL for node.js, with source map and native ESM support.
+  - [nodemon](https://www.npmjs.com/package/nodemon) is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
   - [npm-check-updates](https://www.npmjs.com/package/npm-check-updates): Upgrades your package.json dependencies to the latest versions, ignoring specified versions.

 ## App Setup in Dev Environment